LukeShortCloud/rootpages/src/openstack/tripleo.rst

 -  Paunch = Container state management.
 -  Podman = Tool for managing CRI-O containers (previously was docker).
 -  Puppet = Configuration management.
--  RabbitMQ = Messaing back-end for OpenStack services.
+-  RabbitMQ = Messaging back-end for OpenStack services.
 -  Zaqar = A messaging service used by Mistral.

 In Pike, most of the Overcloud services are deployed as containers built by Kolla.
 The most notable service that lacked container support was Neutron due to it's complexity.
 Starting in Queens, all of the Overcloud services are installed as containers.
 Support for also running the Undercloud services in containers was added as a technology preview in Queens and later became the default configuration for Rocky.
 Previously, `instack-undercloud <https://opendev.org/openstack/instack-undercloud>`__ was used to setup and install the Undercloud services and now the same deployment method for the Overcloud is used for the Undercloud.
 [20]